Alistair Smythe: Fictional character biography

-During the "Spider-Island" storyline, J. Jonah Jameson brings Alistair Smythe from Ryker's Island to demand his help in resolving the spider-flu plague transforming ordinary citizens into Homo Arachnis.
+During the "Spider-Island" storyline, J. Jonah Jameson brings Alistair Smythe from Ryker's Island to demand his help in resolving the spider-flu plague.
 Alistair Smythe laughed at the irony of how Jameson has gained spider powers.
-At the moment, Jameson transforms and seriously wounds Smythe by biting a chunk out of his neck.
+At the moment, Jameson transforms and seriously wounds Smythe by biting his neck.

-Despite his injuries, Alistair Smythe is seen alive and well as a prisoner in the Raft.
-Alistair Smythe is a witness of the escape of Doctor Octopus (who has secretly swapped his mind with Spider-Man) and is denied to join up with him.
+Despite his injuries, Smythe is seen alive and well as a prisoner in the Raft.
+He is a witness of the escape of Doctor Octopus (who has secretly swapped his mind with Spider-Man) and is denied to join up with him.

-Mayor J. Jonah Jameson later calls in the Superior Spider-Man (Otto Octavius's in Spider-Man's body as a hero) to help oversee the execution of Alistair Smythe and ensure that he does not escape.
+Mayor J. Jonah Jameson later calls in the Superior Spider-Man (Otto Octavius in Spider-Man's body) to help oversee the execution of Alistair Smythe and ensure that he does not escape.
 Smythe tries to taunt the Superior Spider-Man by mentioning Marla Jameson's death, but he brushes him off.
 Mayor Jameson and Superior Spider-Man, alongside Jameson's assistant Glory Grant, and Daily Bugle reporter Norah Jones watch the procedure of Smythe's execution while he claims to be a "better person".
 The Superior Spider-Man tries to reply that no one would buy that, only to stop himself once he remembers that he just pulled that trick.
 Just as Smythe's execution begins, a swarm of mini Spider-Slayers attack the place allowing Smythe to move freely.
 However, they are counteracted by Otto's Spider-Bots.
 Smythe attempts to escape, but he finds out that Otto has prepared himself for every method of escape he may try, prompting Smythe to shift his plan to kill Spider-Man for which he was also prepared.
 The mini Spider-Slayers enter the infirmary where they surround Boomerang, Vulture, and Scorpion.
 The mini Spider-Slayers heal and enhance them where they get one request from Smythe to kill Superior Spider-Man.